Skip to main content

 Understanding the Different Types of Catheters

-At 180 Medical, we believe it’s important to know all you can about the different types of catheters and their benefits.
-With the right information, you can make an informed decision about what type of intermittent catheter may be best for you.
+At 180 Medical, we believe it’s important to know all you can about the different types of catheters, their features, and potential benefits.
+With the right information, you can decide what type of intermittent catheter may be best for you.

 Basics of the Different Types of Catheters